davidrhoden/davidrhoden-basic-netlify/timeline/wegotdemturkeynecks-apr-4-2014.md

 ---
 title: I took a picture of a sign.
 date: 2019-11-28T18:00:00.000Z
-summary: This was a kind of sign you could still see in downtown New Orleans in 2014.
 excerpt: This was a kind of sign you could still see in downtown New Orleans in 2014.
 category: timeline
 image: /static/img/timeline/wegotdemturkeynecks-apr-4-2014.jpg